Grimmethy/ProjectGardener/README.md

 #### 9/9/21 I opted to play around with some facial recognition software I found on github.
 It thinks I am both younger and far more hispanic and asian than I am.

 #### https://github.com/serengil/deepface

+#### 9/11/21 No work on Gardener per se.
+Worked on setup for DUI project.